j-dabrowski/GitBounty_25/README.md

 **GitBounty is a Web3 app which allows GitHub users to create bounties on their Github issues.**

-It does this by using smart contract to automatically monitor the Github API with Chainlink Functions and Chainlink Automation.
+It does this by using smart contracts to automatically monitor the Github API with Chainlink Functions and Chainlink Automation.

 Contract live on eth-sepolia testnet: https://sepolia.etherscan.io/address/0x3bA67d986720Dd6fA69871e7113fbC595345B21c

 Run the frontend in this repo to interface with the contract and create bounties of your Github issues.

+## Usage

+General usage is as follows:
+Developers to register their github username and wallet address in the registry.

+Then, given an existing Github repo, with open issues available, a user can create a bounty on an issue by entering the details and funding it with ETH.
+The bounty can be funded multiple times, by multiple users.

+Once a branched PR (linked to the bounty's issue) has been merged successfully into the main branch, the Bounty will automatically pay out to the author of the PR.

 ---